-The third year academic calendar at Asheville is comprised of two types of clinical experiences –inpatient and longitudinal outpatient.
+The Application Year academic calendar at Asheville is comprised of two types of clinical experiences –inpatient and longitudinal outpatient.
 The inpatient experience is 17 weeks and includes surgery, inpatient medicine, pediatrics, neurology, OB, and ED.

 Students participate in the longitudinal portion for the remainder of the year.
 Each student is assigned to a community practice for the core specialties (internal medicine, OB, pediatrics, family medicine, neurology, and psychiatry), where they see a panel of their “own” continuity patients or work-ins.
 Students work one-on-one with their attending physician, who reviews each case and care plan with them.
 If their patients are admitted or referred to another provider, the student will see their patients in the hospital or accompany them to that visit as well.
 See sample week below.